ctkelley/NotebookSIAMFANL/README.md

 the reader to learn about algorithms for nonlinear solvers.
 Please read the preface in the first notebook (Part1) for a more detailed mission statement.

-The book will be published in the SIAM Fundamentals of Algorithms (FA) series.
+The book is a sequal to my 2003 book in SIAM Fundamentals of Algorithms (FA) series.

 The provisional title is